 To manage interest rate risk, DGCM's investment policy restricts the concentration (asset mix) of segregated and pooled fixed income investments within the portfolio.
-As well, the aggregate duration of segregated and pooled fixed income investments to within 0.25 years of respective benchmark indices, as noted below.
+As well, the aggregated duration of segregated and pooled fixed income investments do not exceed 0.25 years of respective benchmark indices, as noted below.

-Asset class Maximum asset mix Benchmark index Government bonds 70.00% FTSE TMX Short Term Government Bond Corporate bonds 25.00% FTSE TMX All Corporate Bond Global bonds 6.25% Barclays Global Aggregate Bond (CDN \$)
+Asset class Maximum asset mix Benchmark index Government bonds 62.50% FTSE TMX Short Term Government Bond Corporate bonds 25.00% FTSE TMX All Corporate Bond Global bonds 6.25% Barclays Global Aggregate Bond (CDN \$)

-To further mitigate interest rate risk, the policy permits the allocation of some or all of the portfolio into cash and short-term investments for protection from loss of principal and ensure sufficient cash is held to finance the operations of DGCM.
+To further mitigate interest rate risk, the policy permits the allocation of some or all of the portfolio into cash and short-term government bonds for protection from loss of principal and ensure sufficient cash is held to finance the operations of DGCM.